Phylogenetics

 The tips of a phylogenetic tree represent the observed entities, which can be living taxa or fossils.
 A phylogenetic diagram can be rooted or unrooted.
 A rooted tree diagram indicates the hypothetical common ancestor of the taxa represented on the tree.
 An unrooted tree diagram (a network) makes no assumption about directionality of character state transformation, and does not show the origin or "root" of the taxa in question.

 In addition to their use for inferring phylogenetic patterns among taxa, phylogenetic analyses are often employed to represent relationships among genes or individual organisms.
 Such uses have become central to understanding biodiversity, evolution, ecology, and genomes.

 Phylogenetics is a component of systematics that uses similarities and differences of the characteristics of species to interpret their evolutionary relationships and origins.

 In the field of cancer research, phylogenetics can be used to study the clonal evolution of tumors and molecular chronology, predicting and showing how cell populations vary throughout the progression of the disease and during treatment, using whole genome sequencing techniques.
 Because cancer cells reproduce mitotically, the evolutionary processes behind cancer progression are quite different from those in sexually-reproducing species.
 These differences manifest in several areas: the types of aberrations that occur, the rates of mutation, the high heterogeneity (variability) of tumor cell subclones, and the absence of genetic recombination.

 Phylogenetics can also aid in drug design and discovery.
 Phylogenetics allows scientists to organize species and can show which species are likely to have inherited particular traits that are medically useful, such as producing biologically active compounds - those that have effects on the human body.
 For example, in drug discovery, venom-producing animals are particularly useful.
 Venoms from these animals produce several important drugs, e.g., ACE inhibitors and Prialt (Ziconotide).
 To find new venoms, scientists turn to phylogenetics to screen for closely related species that may have the same useful traits.
+The phylogenetic tree shows venomous species of fish, and related fish they may also contain the trait.
+Using this approach, biologists are able to identify the fish, snake and lizard species that may be venomous.